Characterization of Discrete Time Scale Invariant Markov Sequences: Introduction

-The paper is organized as follows.
-In section 2, we present definitions and some preliminary properties of Markov processes in the wide sense, DSI and self-similar processes.
-We define discrete time self-similar and discrete time scale invariant processes too.
-In section 3 we obtain a closed formula for the covariance function of the DT-SIM process and characterize it.
-By introducing discrete scale invariant autoregressive, DSIAR(p) with time varying coefficients and discrete time simple Brownian motion we justify this result.
-Using quasi Lamperti transform, we show that DSIAR(1) is the counterpart of a periodically correlated autoregressive PCAR(1) process and obtain covariance function of it in this section.
-We also define and characterize the covariance matrix and spectral density matrix of corresponding $T$-dimensional self-similar Markov process in section 4.
+We also present a theoretical estimation method for the spectral density matrix of corresponding multi-dimensional self similar Markov process and present a new method for estimation of Hurst parameter of DSI processes and implement the method for simulated data. \\ The paper is organized as follows.
+In section 2, we present definitions and some preliminary properties of discrete time DSI and self-similar processes, and also Markov processes in the wide sense.
+In section 3, we present a characterization theorem for the covariance function of the DSIM sequences by applying the variance and covariance functions of the adjacent samples in the first scale interval.
+By introducing discrete scale invariant autoregressive sequence of order $p$, DSIAR(p), with time varying coefficients and discrete time simple Brownian motion we justify this result.
+Using quasi Lamperti transform, we show that DSIAR(1) is the counterpart of a periodically correlated autoregressive, PCAR(1), process and obtain covariance function of it in this section.
+In section 4, we present a characterization theorem which can be used to verify whether a process has DSIM property.
+We also introduce a new method for the estimation of the covariance function which can be used to simply verify such property.
+This method enables us to estimate spectral density matrix of corresponding $T$-dimensional self-similar Markov process too.
+In section 5, we present simulation of simple Brownian motion with different scale and Hurst parameters to visualize the behavior of such DSIM process.
+We investigate the characterization of the covariance function of DSIM sequences for the simulated data to verify such DSIM property.
+Finally we present a new method in this section for estimating Hurst parameters for DSI process and shows its efficiency by comparing its performance with the maximum likelihood method of corresponding multi-dimensional self-similar process for the simulated data. {\arabic{section}.\arabic{equation}}